-Your data is stored by us and our processors in the UK, EEA or in a country where an adequacy decision has been made by the European Data Protection Board (EDPB) (e.g. EU-US Privacy Shield).
+Your data is stored by us and our processors in the UK, EEA or in another country in accordance with the applicable data protection laws.

 Please refer to our terms and conditions of service for details of the payments we may take from you or process.